 Other drop-in stars have included Jerry Seinfeld, Paul Reiser (star of "Mad About You") who was preparing to host the Grammy Awards show, Jim Carrey ("The Truman Show"), Garry Shandling (who was tuning up for an HBO special), Tim Allen ("Home Improvement"), Harry Anderson ("Night Court" & "Dave's World"), Billy Crystal, Rodney Dangerfield, Dana Carvey, Dennis Miller, Elayne Boosler, and even O.J.'s former houseguest Kato Kaelin.

-"Tonight Show" host Jay Leno appears here every Sunday to try out his material, almost every Sunday (about 46 shows a year), at 7 PM, and he has been performing here for over 18 years.
+Former "Tonight Show" host Jay Leno still appears here to try out his material, almost every Sunday (about 46 shows a year), at 7 PM, and he has been performing here for over 18 years.
 His shows cost a reasonable $30, a price set by Leno himself.

 David Letterman, George Carlin and the "Unknown Comic" all did turns here in the club's early days.